Trees by The Harbour

 The patchy-looking pine was a perfect fit for between the two tracks beneath the overpass.

-The Norfolk Island Pine will help screen the transition to what is presently my staging shelf, while I'll keep the other 4 to plant on the otherside of the module's corner post when I rebuild the staging shelf as an extension to my harbour scene.
-The thick clump of trees will help buffer the two scenes and disguise the join, and getting them now means that I don't have to worry about matching colours in the future.
+The Norfolk Island Pine will help screen the transition to what is presently my staging shelf, while I'll keep the other 4 to plant on the other side of the module's corner post when I rebuild a transition scene between the layout and the staging shelf.
+The thick clump of trees will help buffer the two scenes and disguise the join.
+Getting them now means that I don't have to worry about matching colours in the future.

 Palm-ies by The Pub!